jeffhowarth/cartographic-modeling/src/problems/area.md

 ---

-## __Of a theme within sites across regions?__
+## __of a theme within sites across regions?__

-In the previous problems, we allowed the extent of a feature collection define the extent of our analysis.
+In the previous problems, we allowed the extent of a feature collection to define the extent of our analysis.

 The next problem looks to make comparisons of THEMES in SITES across COMPARISON REGIONS.